sandeep-tukaram/algods/README.md

 Repository contains notes, code etc related to algo and ds.
 Purpose is mostly self serving - to better understand the space.
 Hopefully it helps others as well.

 ## AlgoDS is fundamental ?
-I will try to stick to one principle - Keep it Simple and Intuitive (KISI).
-What does fundamental mean?
-Think reusables, reapplicables.
-It's crude, but simplifyies understanding AlgoDS.
-As a developer, reusable is a tangible concept.
+It helps to keep things simple and intuitive.
+What does fundamental mean in simple terms?
+Think reusables.
+It's crude, but simplifyies.
+As a developer, reusable is a everyday tangible concept.

-Two fundamental (reusable) aspects of AlgoDS are:
+Two reusable aspects of AlgoDS are:
 + [Design techniques](techniques/DesignTechniques.md)
 + Datastructures

-Will structure problem solving based on these fundamentals.
+Mostly every computational problem can be solved using these two reusables.
+Implicit is that the two constitute an exhaustive list.
+I would argue so.
+Think of a program in its basic - instructions and data.
+Design techniques optimize on reducing the number of instructions to solve a problem.
+Data structures optimize on access paths by organizing data/elements using the latent relations.

 ---
 ## Problems